The Oppenheim Family

 5/5

-Provides profound insight into 20th-century history, the mechanics of societal change, and the human cost of prejudice.
+Provides an essential look at 20th-century political history, the mechanics of prejudice, and the human consequences of fascism.

 Parent Reviews(0)